Pumla Dineo Gqola: Rape: A South African Nightmare

 In Rape (2015), written for public audiences, Gqola examines the history, workings, and social functions of sexual violence in South Africa.
 She argues that rape is an act of power and violence, rather than a sex act, and in South Africa is normalised and legitimised by various social norms, images, and attitudes.
 Gqola introduces the notion of the "female fear factory," also the subject of her most recent book, Female Fear Factory (2021), to refer to the social discourses with she claims regulate women's behaviour through "the manufacture of female fear," especially by the subtle but ubiquitous assertion of male ownership over their bodies.
-She argues that these discourses are strengthened by the public prominence of hyper-masculine figures such as Jacob Zuma, Julius Malema, Kenny Kunene, and Oscar Pistorius, and she dedicates a chapter to analysing the public and media response to the Jacob Zuma rape trial of 2005-6.
+She argues that these discourses are strengthened by the public prominence of hyper-masculine figures such as Jacob Zuma, Julius Malema, Kenny Kunene, and Oscar Pistorius, and she dedicates a chapter to analysing the public and media response to the Jacob Zuma rape trial of 2005–06.

 Rape received positive reviews, with the Daily Maverick calling it "brilliant and distressing."
 It won the 2016 Alan Paton Award.
-Chair of Judges Achmat Dangor said it was "fearless" and "nuanced and cogently argued."
+Chair of Judges Achmat Dangor said it was "fearless" and "nuanced and cogently argued".

+Female Fear Factory

+In Female Fear Factory (2019), Gqola explores in detail how female fear is created and maintained around the world by patriarchal cultures in order to control women and other marginalised groups.
+Her core argument to address the "female fear factory" is confrontation, to “refuse to keep quiet when trivialisation happens in front of us in public” as this “make[s] more cracks in patriarchy’s manufacture of female fear”.
+Female Fear Factory received positive reviews, with fellow academic Jamie Martin labelling it a "timely and critical contribution" to South African feminist thinking.